ArctosDB/documentation-wiki/_documentation/agents.markdown

 agents by adding initials, middle names, or nicknames.
 If that is not possible, it may be necessary to add parenthetical information to the preferred name, for example "John Doe (southwest mammals)."
-When this is necessary, it’s usually preferable to similarly annotate all agents that share the name to avoid later data entry efforts inadvertently picking the wrong agent.
+When this is necessary, it's usually preferable to similarly annotate all agents that share the name to avoid later data entry efforts inadvertently picking the wrong agent.
 Add a "not the same as" relationship and verbose agent remarks.